• Skip to primary navigation

 Ingredient overview

-• Chocolate - I recommend using semisweet chocolate for this drink.
+• Chocolate - I recommend using unsweetened cocoa powder and semisweet chocolate for this drink.
 Milk chocolate can be too sweet, while dark chocolate can taste too bitter.
 Semisweet gives you a nice balance that works well to complement the peppermint.
+You can also use a combination of chocolate to create the perfect blend for your tastes.

 • Sugar - You can use granulated or brown sugar in this recipe.
-I tend to reach for brown sugar.
+I tend to reach for brown sugar or a mix of both.

-• Cornstarch - This is my secret ingredient for super thick and luscious hot cocoa.
+• Cornstarch - This is my secret ingredient for super thick and luscious creamy homemade hot chocolate.
 You can omit it if you want.

-• Peppermint - This is a very important ingredient for this hot chocolate, and there are many great ways to incorporate it.
+• Peppermint - This is a very important ingredient for this hot chocolate, and there are many great ways to incorporate peppermint flavor.
 My original recipe calls for peppermint filled chocolate chips which gives the beverage the perfect balance of mint and chocolate flavor, but it can be difficult to find.
-My next recommendation is to use a high quality peppermint extract.
-It is important to make sure you are using the best quality extract you can find..
+My next recommendation is to use a high quality pure peppermint extract.
+It is important to make sure you are using the best quality extract you can find.
+You can also try making a peppermint syrup.
+I recommend Torani.

 overhead of hot chocolate ingredients and hot chocolate with whipped cream